About me

 10 Female, 5 Male (Doubling, Tripling) • Two-Act/Full Length • ~105 Mins

-Clearys Delicatessen has been the most popular dining destination in Clarksville, Tennessee for nearly fifty years.
+For nearly fifty years, Cleary’s Delicatessen has been the most popular dining destination in Clarksville, Tennessee.
 Nowadays the business practically runs itself.
 It’s best-selling item?
 Grandma Cleary’s potato salad.
 Three generations of Cleary men have reaped the rewards of its success.
 And now young Herb Cleary will be the next to take the reins.
 One minor problem, however: Herb ain’t right in the head.

 Number of Characters: 15